 Since the establishment of the State Secretariat for Integration in 2011, important steps in this direction have been taken in a joint effort with our numerous, strong partners, for instance through the Expert Council or the Integration Advisory Body.
-The successful development is also reflected in the Reports on Integration that are published annually: the amendment of the Citizenship Act, simplified validation procedures for academic qualifications acquired outside Austria, the Red-White-Red booklet, measures to promote integration from the very start, Integration Ambassadors from Together:Austria, the promotion of German language-learning in early childhood, to name just a few.
+The successful development is also reflected in the Reports on Integration that are published annually: the adoption of the Austrian Integration Act and the Austrian Islam Law, the amendment of the Citizenship Act, simplified validation procedures for academic qualifications acquired outside Austria, the Red-White-Red booklet, measures to promote integration from the very start, Integration Ambassadors from Together:Austria, the promotion of German language-learning in early childhood, to name just a few.

 This website also contains information on the Austrian Integration Fund, the validation process for professional qualifications, citizenship, project funding, publications and events.